miglmj/asyncclient/doc/intro.md

 ###### `cache-get`
 Arguments:
 - key

 Returns:
-- value if exists in cache and is valid, nil otherwise
+- value if it exists in cache and is valid, nil otherwise

 ### client.clj
 #### Data